ankit-rathi/ankit-rathi.github.io/learn.md

 A function is a mapping from a set of points X, known as the domain, to another set of points Y, known as the codomain, such that there is a unique value y for each x.

+The image of a set under a function f, denoted f(A), is the subset of the codomain of obtainable values.
+The image of f, also called its range, is the image of its domain, f(X).

 # Linear Algebra